Daveyr/academic-kickstart/content/post/2021-02-06-building-a-ci-pipeline-for-r-packages-in-gitlab/index.en.md

 ## DIY runners
 A note on using CI pipelines on the Gitlab free tier: it is **very** easy to chew through the 200 free minutes per month.
 I managed to consume around 70% of this in a day and a half of experimenting, which spurred me on to make my own runner to get around this limitation.

 The [Gitlab-runner project](https://www.algorist.co.uk/project/internal-project/gitlab-runner/) is the result of this experimentation.
 I successfully set up a runner on a Raspberry Pi 4 with 8gb of RAM but since the _rocker/r-base_ image is not arm compatible then the job failed.
 One possibility is to change the image; the other is to use a computer with compatible architecture.
-In the end I used my other laptop and it ran just fine.
+In the end I used my other laptop and it ran just fine; I then changed the base image to the one in my [armr project](https://github.com/Daveyr/armr) and it also ran on my Raspberry Pi fine as well.
 No more limited pipeline minutes!